JetBrains/kotlin-web-site/pages/docs/tutorials/spring-boot-restful.md

 To generate a new project, use `start.spring.io` application:

-> You can also create a new project using [IntelliJ IDEA with the Spring Boot plugin](https://www.jetbrains.com/help/idea/spring-boot.html)
+> You can also create a new project using [IntelliJ IDEA with the Spring Boot plugin](https://www.jetbrains.com/help/idea/spring-boot.html).
->
-{type="note"}
+{:.note}

 1. Open the [spring initializr](https://start.spring.io/#!type=gradle-project&language=kotlin&platformVersion=2.4.2.RELEASE&packaging=jar&jvmVersion=11&groupId=com.example&artifactId=demo&name=demo&description=Demo%20project%20for%20Spring%20Boot&packageName=demo&dependencies=web,data-jdbc,h2).
 The link from the tutorial opens the window with the predefined settings of the new project.
   This project uses **Gradle** as a build tool, **Kotlin** as a language of choice, and the following dependencies: **Spring Web**, **Spring Data JDBC**, and **H2 Database**: